2KAbhishek/co-author.nvim/README.md

 ## What is this

-How many times have you been working on a piece of code with someone and then when committing you ask their full name and email address for adding a Co-author to the commit?
+How many times have you been pairing on a feature and then when committing you had to manually paste their details for adding a Co-author to the commit?

-Upgrade to 21st century, use this plugin to automatically fetch author details from your commit history and then add to your commit message.
+This plugin automatically fetches author details from the repo's commit history and then adds it to your commit message.

-It shows you a list of all the unique authors in your current repo.
+It shows you a list of all the unique authors in your current repo on a nice fuzzy searchable list.

 `co-author.nvim` automatically works with telescope and presents the list in a nice fuzzy searchable UI.